Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 Key Features:

-• Scans uploaded reports for threats
+• Threat Analysis: Scans uploaded reports to detect threats.

 The Threat Hunting and Action Center system relies heavily on the NGAV package for source data.
 The cloud system will not activate unless two other tools are also present on a site.
 These can be Network Security, Email Security, Patching & Asset Management, or Endpoint Security.